Kontsevich's Characteristic Classes as Topological Invariants of Configuration Space Bundles: Introduction

 \subsection{Acknowledgments}

 I thank Peter Kronheimer for many very helpful discussions throughout the course of the work.
 I thank Fabian Gundlach for helpful discussions regarding Example \ref{eg} and for providing the proof of Lemma \ref{lattice_lmm}.
-I thank the Society of Fellows at Harvard for support.
+I would also like to thank the anonymous referees who carefully read this paper and made many valuable comments and suggestions.